threeve/SGF-Tools/Readme.md

 ## Version history

+* 1.3.4:
+	* Changed the Spotlight importer to only store the first PC (place) property.

 * 1.3.3:
     * Fixed bug in the Spotlight importer that caused very slow and/or failed processing of large SGF collection files.